-The “MobieG Campus” allows you to learn at your own pace, while keeping track of your progress.
-It is in interactive learning platform with quizzes, surveys and rich content to make your learning & self-discovery process fun and easy.
+The “e-Learning Campus” allows you to learn at your own pace while keeping track of your progress.
+It is in interactive learning platform with quizzes, surveys, and rich content to make your learning & self-discovery process fun and easy.

-Course fees are once off and access to the course does not expire – that means you can come back and work on the course as often as you’d like.
+Course fees are once-off, and access to the course does not expire – that means you can come back and work through the program as often as you’d like.

-The biggest challenge a self-harmer has, is to talk about it, to tell someone.
-If you are too scared or ashamed to talk to anyone about your self-harm, you can chat to a facilitator on Live Chat anonymously and get some help.
+The biggest challenge a self-harmer has is to talk about it, to tell someone.
+If you are too scared or ashamed to talk to anyone about your self-harm.

 You can do a self-test quiz on self -harm to learn more about it: